8 Setting Expectations

 • be respectful of the students, our community partners, and the teaching assistants.

-• ensure that students are provided with the opportunity to master the learning outcomes of the course.
-This may require the professor to make executive decisions about the software design, especially in the case where the community partner might not be able to provide feedback in a timely manner or achieve a particular learning outcome.
+• ensure that students can master the course learning outcomes.
+This may require the professor to make executive decisions about the software design, especially if the community partner can’t provide prompt feedback.

 • provide students with an alternative project should they have an issue with intellectual property rights, or fundamentally (for whatever reason) oppose the challenge provided by the community partner.